Rajasthan crisis: No action against Pilot, HC orders status quo

 - Rajasthan HC to schedule next date of hearing based on Supreme Court's directive on Monday.

-- Do not act against Sachin Pilot and rebels for now says Rajasthan High Court.
+- Do not act against Sachin Pilot and rebels, for now, says Rajasthan High Court.
 Maintain status quo in the matter, says HC.

 - The constitutional validity of the Tenth Schedule is under challenge and hence Pilot and the rebel MLAs moved an application to make the Centre a party in the case.